This webpage describes steps to completing a PhD degree at UW–Madison, which include:

 If you want your name to be printed in the commencement program, you must submit an Apply to Graduate application through your MyUW Student Center.
 This is in addition to contacting your program to request your degree warrant from the Graduate School.
 You may attend the ceremony even if your name is not included in the commencement program.
 August does not have a commencement ceremony.
 If you plan to graduate in August, you may attend either the May or December ceremony by submitting the Apply to Graduate application through MyUW Student Center.
 Cap and gown rentals are at University Bookstore.
 Guests can attend without tickets.

-The Registrar’s Office handles Degree Completion Letters.
+The Registrar’s Office handles degree completion letters.
 If you have completed all degree requirements and deposited your thesis or dissertation and are waiting until the next degree conferral date to receive your degree, you may request and receive a letter indicating that all requirements have been completed.
 All grades from the semester in which you are depositing your dissertation (and all other outstanding grades) must be reported to the Graduate School before you can receive a completion letter.
-If you need a degree completion letter before the end of the semester, you may bring the completed paper grade change form (signed by the advisor and the chair of the department) to the Graduate School.
 Allow five business days for the processing of your degree completion letter request.

 Guide to Preparing your Doctoral Dissertation